Unknownstaffmembe/SSH-Config/README.md

 A config meant for quick access on remote servers

 # Vim
-A personal vim configuration meant to be used on remote servers.

 ## Keybinds
 ### Insert mode
 Exit \<esc\>: kj, jk